 Our flagship Cold-EEZE[®] cold remedy brand is an established brand within the cough-cold category.
 However, some retailers are reallocating shelf space away from the cough-cold category to other product categories.
 With cough-cold shelf space at a premium, opportunities in the future to introduce new Cold-EEZE[®] branded products in the cough-cold category may be limited.
-Therefore, to continue to grow our Company, we are in the process of implementing a series of new product development and precommercialization initiatives in the dietary supplement category.
-While management anticipates the growth potential in this product category may be better, the risks associated with introducing new products that do not leverage the Cold-EEZE[®] brand name may be significant.
+For this reason, among others, we have determined that it is in our best interests to sell our Cold-EEZE[®] Division to Mylan and to instead focus on and grow our PMI manufacturing business, ORXx and TK Supplements[®] product lines and to pursue other opportunities.
+While management anticipates the growth potential in the dietary supplement product category may be better, the risks associated with introducing new products that do not leverage the Cold-EEZE[®] brand name may be significant.
 Therefore, no assurance can be made that our new product efforts will be successful.